rewinfrey/hireology-challenge/part1/controller.md

         end
     end

 Now I can focus just on the `find_by_jobs` portion of the code.
-Immediately I'm struck the apparent similarity in sorting logic that is slightly different for the two main logical branches.
-I'm not sure at this point what the best way to proceed is in rectifying that issue, so I'll instead focus on the logic of the `find_by_jobs` method itself.
-I notice there is a long boolean expression that looks like a good candidate for an extract method refactor:
+Right away I notice there is a long boolean expression that looks like a good candidate for an extract method refactor:

      if candidate.is_deleted == false && candidate.is_completed == true && candidate.organization_id == current_user.organization_id